codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 SCREENSHOT
 1. Select the Product and Environment for which to evaluate the Promotion Policy, and click **Preview Promotion**.
   The Result summarizes the Promotion Settings that will be applied for the selected pair from all matched Promotion Policies.
-  * If there are messages on misconfigured Policies, see
+  * If there are messages on misconfigured Policies, see [Evaluate Promotion Settings for Products and Environments](#match-promotion-policies-to-products-and-environments).
   * On the right, select the Workflows if defined to view manifests.

 SCREENSHOT